lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

 scp -i ~/.ssh/pinebook_rsa phablet@192.168.1.10:/home/phablet/.cache/upstart/u
 ```

-# Wayland on Pinebook Pro
+# Build and Test Wayland PinePhone Apps on Pinebook Pro

-TODO
+Here's how we can build and test Wayland PinePhone Apps (Ubuntu Touch) on Pinebook Pro...

 ```bash
 # Create a symbolic link for the OpenGL ES2 shared library that will be used for the Wayland build